-The Head of Inclusion/SENCO liaises with the Heads of Lower and Upper School throughout.
+The Head of Inclusion/SENCO liaises with the Year Heads and Pastoral Team throughout.
 Reports are written as a means of monitoring the general progress of students on the learning support register and also as a means of identifying any other students who may be experiencing difficulties.
 An analysis of the data is carried out after each half term reporting cycle.